-Both men are happy, helping each other out in daily life and
+Both men are happy, helping each other out in daily life and both are secure in their housing!

 Book Plans Now to Celebrate the Opening of New Donald Dungan Library

 The new Donald Dungan Library in Lions Park is set to open on Friday, May 24 immediately following a ribbon-cutting ceremony that starts at 10 a.m.
 The public is invited to attend the event that will feature formal presentations, light refreshments, live entertainment and more.